 McManus, R., and Ozkan, G. (2018). `Who does better for the economy?
 Presidents versus parliamentary democracies', Public Choice, 176(3), 361-387.

-McManus, R., Ozkan, G and Trzeciakiewicz, D (2018).
-‘Expansionary contractions and fiscal free lunches: too good to be true?', Scandinavian Journal of Economics.
+McManus, R., Ozkan, G and Trzeciakiewicz, D (2019).
+‘Expansionary contractions and fiscal free lunches: too good to be true?', forthcoming in Scandinavian Journal of Economics.